 5.x.4 Post-conditions

-The game consoles have set up a 5G connection to the indoor basestation.
+The game consoles have set up a 5G connection to the indoor small basestation.
 They have requested the same session with the same QoS, DNN, Slice, et cetera as they would have done with an outdoor basestation.

 The 5G-RG ensures that prioritization within the 5G-RG and residential network takes requested QoS into account.
 This e.g. implies that the AR/VR game gets priority over the downloading of the game.